City of Milton Staffing and Service Updates:

 Public Works Department

-- The Department of Public Works will continue to perform essential services for the community, including, but not limited to, maintaining the City’s water and wastewater infrastructure.
+- The Public Works Department will continue to perform essential services for the community, including, but not limited to, maintaining the City’s water and wastewater infrastructure.
 Staff are working staggered schedules to help prevent exposure among staff members.

 - Refuse and recycling collection will continue as scheduled.
 Refuse and recycling collection is considered an essential service.
 If there are any changes to the collection schedule, we will notify residents on our website and social media.
 The collection schedule is available on the City’s website.